 No more of the dreaded on-the-go caffeine drought.
 Staresso’s Portable Espresso Maker is small enough and durable enough to pack inside suitcases, hiking bags, purses, and more.
 What really sets the product apart is that, in addition to brewing delicious espresso whenever and wherever, it allows you to froth milk for specialty drinks like lattes and cappuccinos, making it one of the only true all-in-one portable espresso makers.

 The item is pumped manually, providing between 15 to 20 bars of pressure, and is even compatible with Nespresso capsules.
 This is an added bonus for when you don’t have access to a coffee grinder.
-You can find the Staresso Portable in five different colors and online at several retailers, including Amazon, Wayfair, and Macy’s.
+You can find the Staresso Portable in five different colors.

 Every drink from this Smeg Espresso Machine will transport you to 1950’s Italy.
 The style is iconic: bold letters, glossy finish, an eye-catching shape.
 And you can purchase the item in one of seven gorgeous colors, ranging from pink and pastel green to timeless options like black or cream.